On Birth Control? Watch Out for These Medications

 St. John’s wort is an herbal supplement that some people take to treat depression, insomnia, or anxiety.
 St. John's wort is one of the supplements that may affect birth control pills.
 It can reduce the concentration of progesterone and estrogen absorbed via the birth control pill by up to 15%, altering the hormonal dose enough to cause breakthrough bleeding (bleeding that occurs outside the birth control’s allotted period).
 While the most recent guidelines do not prohibit St. John’s wort use while on the pill, this herb should be taken with caution if you want to ensure birth control efficacy.

 To date, science has shown that taking an antidepressant will not disrupt the effectiveness of your birth control.
-For example, if you’re on the pill and you start taking Prozac, your chances of getting pregnant will not change.
+For example, if you’re on the pill and you start taking Prozac or Zoloft, your chances of getting pregnant will not change.
 That being said, since antidepressants can affect your hormone levels, side effects like an impact on mood or anxiety could be possible (the level of interaction will differ from person to person).
 One thing to watch out for is if you’re on mood-stabilizing or anti-seizure medication for your depression, which can impact the efficacy of your birth control (see #2 on this list).
 Every case will be a little different, which is why it’s best to consult with your doctor first.